miloserdev/openbmc/poky/documentation/toaster-manual/setup-and-use.rst

     migrations).
 The next line sets the Toaster root directory ``TOASTER_DIR`` and the location of the Toaster configuration file ``TOASTER_CONF``, which is relative to ``TOASTER_DIR``.
-The :term:`TEMPLATECONF` value reflects the contents of
+The ``TEMPLATECONF`` value reflects the contents of
     ``poky/.templateconf``, and by default, should include the string "poky".
 For more information on the Toaster configuration file, see the ":ref:`toaster-manual/reference:Configuring Toaster`" section.

     This line also runs the ``checksettings`` command, which configures the location of the Toaster :term:`Build Directory`.
+    The Toaster
-The Toaster root directory ``TOASTER_DIR`` determines where the Toaster build directory is created on the file system.
+    root directory ``TOASTER_DIR`` determines where the Toaster build directory is created on the file system.
 In the example above, ``TOASTER_DIR`` is set as follows::